F A Q

 2) What does your chapel service look like?

 Chapel is fun and interactive!
 We teach the importance of each child having their own relationship with Jesus Christ as their Lord and Savior.
-Parents are always welcome to come to chapel and enjoy the praise, worship, and messages that declare Jesus as Lord as we welcome the presence and the power of the Holy Spirit.
+Parents are always welcome to attend chapel and enjoy the praise, worship, and messages that glorify God as we welcome the presence and the power of the Holy Spirit.
 We respect parents as the spiritual leaders of their children, and we believe firmly that raising a child in the way they should go is the responsibility of the parents.
 It is our honor to affirm and support parents as they embrace Proverbs 22:6.

 3) What do the students need to do when they are at home?